ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

     tasks:
     - user: '{{ usermod_args }}'

-This technique can be useful in some dynamic execution scenarios.
-However, it is important to define the argument dictionary variable at a relatively high level of precedence, specifically, anything greater than *host facts* in the order of precedence found in the :ref:`ansible_variable_precedence` section of the *Variables* chapter.
-This prevents fact gathering on a compromised target system from overwriting the task argument dictionary with potentially malicious values.
-The risk of setting the variable at a lower precedence may also be mitigated by disabling the :ref:`inject_facts_as_vars` configuration setting, which prevents fact values from colliding with variables (and also disables the original warning).
+This particular example is safe.
+However, constructing tasks like this is risky because the parameters and values passed to ``usermod_args`` could be overwritten by malicious values in the ``host facts`` on a compromised target machine.
+To mitigate this risk:

+* set bulk variables at a level of precedence greater than ``host facts`` in the order of precedence found in :ref:`ansible_variable_precedence` (the example above is safe because play vars take precedence over facts)
+* disable the :ref:`inject_facts_as_vars` configuration setting to prevent fact values from colliding with variables (this will also disable the original warning)

 .. _commercial_support: